Eurasian tree sparrow: Breeding

-The untidy nest is composed of hay, grass, wool or other material and lined with feathers, which improve the thermal insulation.
+The untidy nest is made of hay, grass, wool or other materials and is lined with feathers, which improve its thermal insulation.
 A complete nest consists of three layers; base, lining and dome.
 The typical clutch is five or six eggs (rarely more than four in Malaysia), white to pale grey and heavily marked with spots, small blotches, or speckling; they are 20 × 14 mm in size and weigh 2.1 g, of which 7% is shell.
-The eggs are incubated by both parents for 12–13 days before the altricial, naked chicks hatch, and a further 15–18 days elapse before they fledge.
-Two or three broods may be raised each year; birds breeding in colonies produce more eggs and fledglings from their first broods than solitary pairs, but the reverse is true for second and third clutches.
-Females that copulate frequently tend to lay more eggs and have a shorter incubation time, so within-pair mating may be an indicator of the pairs' reproductive ability.
+The eggs are incubated by both parents for 12–13 days before the altricial, naked chicks hatch.
+A further 15–18 days elapse before they fledge.
+Two or three broods may be raised each year.
+Birds breeding in colonies produce more eggs and fledglings from their first broods than solitary pairs do, but the reverse is true for second and third clutches.
+Females that copulate frequently tend to lay more eggs and have a shorter incubation period.
+Therefore, within-pair mating may indicate the reproductive ability of a pair.
 There is a significant level of promiscuity; in a Hungarian study, more than 9% of chicks were sired by extra-pair males, and 20% of the broods contained at least one extra-pair young.

-Hybridisation between the Eurasian tree sparrow and the house sparrow has been recorded in many parts of the world with male hybrids tending to resemble the Eurasian tree sparrow while females have more similarities with the house sparrow.
+Hybridisation between tree sparrows and house sparrows has been recorded in many parts of the world.
+Male hybrids tend to resemble tree sparrows, while females tend to resemble house sparrows.
 A breeding population in the Eastern Ghats of India, said to be introduced, may also hybridise with house sparrows.
 On at least one occasion a mixed pair has resulted in fertile young.
 A wild hybridisation with the resident sparrows of Malta, which are intermediate between the Spanish sparrow (P. hispaniolensis) and Italian sparrows (P. italiae), was recorded in Malta in 1975.